bifurcationkit/BifurcationKit.jl/docs/src/detectionBifurcation.md

 The user must provide an eigensolver by setting `NewtonOptions.eigsolve` where `NewtonOptions` is located in the parameter `::ContinuationPar` passed to continuation.
 See `src/Newton.jl` for more information on the structure of the options passed to `newton` and `continuation`.

-The eigensolver is highly problem dependent and this is why the user should implement / parametrize its own eigensolver through the abstract type `EigenSolver` or select one among the provided like `Default_eig(), eig_IterativeSolvers(), eig_KrylovKit`.
+The eigensolver is highly problem dependent and this is why the user should implement / parametrize its own eigensolver through the abstract type `AbstractEigenSolver` or select one among the provided like `DefaultEig(), eig_IterativeSolvers(), eig_KrylovKit`.
 See `src/EigSolver.jl`.

 ## Fold bifurcation
 The detection of **Fold** point is done by monitoring  the monotonicity of the parameter.